siyasiyasiya/xrpl-lending-platform/README.md

 ### Our Solution: The Intelligent Lending Protocol

-Our project solves this problem by introducing a novel, off-chain **Machine Learning Risk Engine** that works in perfect synergy with the XRPL.
+This project solves this problem by introducing a novel, off-chain **Machine Learning Risk Engine** that works in perfect synergy with the XRPL.

-Our ML model analyzes a user's on-chain history to generate a dynamic credit score.
+The ML model analyzes a user's on-chain history to generate a dynamic credit score.
 This score then informs the terms of the loan, allowing our protocol to offer more favorable rates—and for the first time, **undercollateralized loans**—to trustworthy participants.
-We use the XRPL as the **source of truth for our data** and the **secure settlement layer for our contracts**, creating a hybrid system that is more intelligent, inclusive, and capital-efficient than anything on the market today.
+I use the XRPL as the **source of truth for our data** and the **secure settlement layer for our contracts**, creating a hybrid system that is more intelligent, inclusive, and capital-efficient than anything on the market today.

 ## Key Features